kyma-incubator/compass/docs/connector/08-01-establish-secure-connection-with-compass.md

     }
     ```

-    Send the modified GraphQL mutation to the Connector URL including the one-time token fetched with the configuration in the `connector-token` header.
+    Send the modified GraphQL mutation to the Connector URL.
+You must include the `connector-token` header containing the one-time token fetched with the configuration.

     The response contains a certificate chain, a valid client certificate signed by the Kyma Certificate Authority (CA), and the CA certificate.

-    After you receive the certificates, decode the certificate chain with the base64 method and use it in your application.
+ 5. After you receive the certificates, decode the certificate chain with the base64 method and use it in your application.

+    ```bash
+    base64 -d {CERTIFICATE_CHAIN}
+    ```

  >**NOTE:** To learn how to renew a client certificate, read [this](08-02-maintain-secure-connection-with-compass.md) document.